Visualizing Privacy-Relevant Data Flows in Android Applications: Introduction

-The user study reveals that SliceViz effectively aids identifying and observing privacy-relevant properties in Android apps.
+In this work, we conduct a user study with 12 participants to evaluate how effectively SliceViz helps developers understand data protection in Android apps.
+The study shows that SliceViz is effective at helping developers identify and reason about privacy-relevant properties.
 Additionally, developers feel better supported by the Java program slices than Jimple, as they are more concise and align with the source code.
-We make all artifacts available at \href{https://zenodo.org/records/15059372}{https://zenodo.org/records/15059372}.

 To summarize, this work makes the following contributions: \begin{itemize} \item We present SliceViz, a web tool that statically slices an Android app at the back-end, and assists developers by visualizing the privacy-relevant program slices. \item With a user study on 12 participants, we show that SliceViz aids developers in identifying and observing privacy-relevant properties in Android apps. \end{itemize}